snovvcrash/PPN/admin/networking/routing.md

 client-config-dir ccd
 ```

-Create a directory with clients' configs and set a static IP for clients:
+Create a directory with clients' configs to push and set static IPs for clients:

 ```
 $ sudo mkdir /etc/openvpn/server/ccd